pranigopu/pranigopu.github.io/docs/philosophy/metaphysics/README.md

 ---

 # Axiom 1: Existence exists
 Existence exists.
 More precisely, only existence exists, and existence only exists.
 (1) If not only existence exists, then something outside existence exists.
 But this must be a part of existence.
 Therefore, only existence exists.
 (2) If existence does not only exist, then existence also does not exist.
+But then, there would be nothing.
+Now, note that "nothing" is merely that which does not exist, i.e. that which is not.
 But what is, is, and what is not, is not.
+Hence, there cannot "be" nothing, since to be is to be something that exists.
 Therefore, existence only exists.

 Existence is not an irreducible whole; we exist and are aware of things that exist as a part of existence.
 Any part of existence, which we shall call a "thing", exists due to the nature of existence itself.
 Since a thing is a part of existence and not the whole, it is not true that only it exists, because saying so would deny the existence of other things that exist.
 However, since a thing is a part of existence, it is true that it only exists, because if it does not exist, then it is not a part of existence and hence is not a thing.
 After all, what is, is, and what is not, is not.